mgaynor1/AutoPop/README.md

 ## References

 Gaynor ML, Kortessis N, Soltis DE, Soltis PS, and Ponciano JM.
 2023.
-Joint dynamics of mixed-ploidy populations under demographic and environmental stochasticity. *In Review*.
-[Preprint Available]()
+Dynamics of mixed-ploidy populations under demographic and environmental stochasticities. *In Review*.
+[Preprint Available Soon]()

 Gaynor ML, Soltis DE, Soltis PS, and Ponciano JM.
 Modeling the dynamics of multiple origins and gene flow in autopolyploids. *In prep.*